Today's Saturday • 10 mins read

 What Positive Thinking Is Not?

-- Positive thinking is not about ignoring or denying negative emotions or challenges.
+- Positive thinking is not ignoring or denying negative emotions or real challenges.

-- It is not about shaming someone for their difficult feelings or emotional state of depression or grief.
+- It is not shaming someone for feeling depressed, grieving, or struggling.

-- It does not involve forcing positivity on others, especially on those who are hurt or sad, who just do not want to hear, “Cheer up!”
+- It is not forcing positivity on others, especially on those who are hurt or sad, like dismissing their pain with “Cheer up.”

-- It is not about unrealistic optimism — expecting problems to go away automatically by acting happy, while avoiding or ignoring negative emotions and situations.
+- It is not unrealistic optimism that expects problems to vanish simply by acting happy while avoiding the underlying issues.

 Final Words